maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 [`schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6377) is the main function which (through [`__schedule`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6189)), calls [`pick_next_task`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5681) that will return the task that ran less.

-For the sake of simplicity, let's consider that the [hyperthreading support](https://lwn.net/Articles/861251/) is not [configured]() (more on core scheduling [here](https://www.kernel.org/doc/html/latest/admin-guide/hw-vuln/core-scheduling.html)).
+For the sake of simplicity, let's assume that the [hyperthreading support](https://lwn.net/Articles/861251/) is not [configured](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/Kconfig.preempt#L117).

+> More on core scheduling [here](https://www.kernel.org/doc/html/latest/admin-guide/hw-vuln/core-scheduling.html).

  [`__pick_next_task()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5604) picks the [highest priority scheduler class](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5615) which returns the [higher priority task](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L7213), by looping through the hierarchy of task groups' runqueues, [until](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L7269) a real task is found.
 Actually, as we said before, the runqueue red-black trees are not traversed on each schedule, instead it picks in the end the [`rb_leftmost`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/rbtree.h#L106) entity rb node, through [`__pick_next_entity`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L4528).

-It loops [while](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6386) the currently running task should be rescheduled, which is, is no longer fair to be run.
+`schedule()` loops [while](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6386) the currently running task should be rescheduled, which is, is no longer fair to be run.

 > The path is a bit [different](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L5695) when the [core scheduling](https://www.kernel.org/doc/html/latest/admin-guide/hw-vuln/core-scheduling.html) feature is enabled.

 Then, [`__schedule()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L6189)  calls [`context_switch()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/core.c#L4945) that switches to the returned task.

-And this comes to one of the next topics: **context switch**.
+And this comes to one of the next topics: context switch.
 But before talking about that let’s continue talking about the life of a task.

-Let’s imagine that we are in process context ([TL;DR](https://stackoverflow.com/questions/57987140/difference-between-interrupt-context-and-process-context)) and that our task is now running.
+Let’s imagine that we are in process context and that our task is now running.
 Not all tasks complete from the time have being scheduled.
 For example tasks waiting for events (like for keyboard input or for file I/O) can be put to sleep, and also are in [interruptible](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L84) / [uninterruptible](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L85) state so that aren’t picked from the runqueue.